Tutorials Logic, IN info@tutorialslogic.com

 Start small: create one TypeScript file, compile it, run the generated JavaScript, then add tsconfig.json.
 After that, move into functions, arrays, objects, unions, and interfaces.

-This workflow gives you a clear mental model.
-TypeScript checks the code.
-JavaScript runs the code.
-The compiler configuration connects the project together.
+The workflow has three roles: TypeScript checks the code, JavaScript runs the emitted code, and compiler configuration connects the project.

 • Write TypeScript in src files.